phatcher/Meerkat.Security/README.md

 * **Finance Manager**: Supervises invoice clerks
 * **Finance Director**: Supervises managers

-So what we want to implemnt is the following
+So what we want to implement is the following

 * **Sales Clerk**: Can read, create, amend, ship and cancel Orders but can't delete them, has no rights to Invoices
 * **Sales Manager**: Can read, ship and cancel Orders but can only read Invoices